 Second, schedule a skills test using your motor home or RV.
 You may visit or call the branch office (any full-service office except Essex, White Oak, Westminster, Baltimore City and Beltsville) where you want to take the skills test.
 For more details, see Reclassifying a Maryland License for a License of a Different Class.

-There is a fee for both a noncommercial and a commercial learner's permit which covers the cost of both the permit and the full license (noncommercial or CDL).
+There is a fee for both a noncommercial and a commercial learner's permit which covers the cost of both the permit and the license (noncommercial or CDL).

 - Veteran Status Code: Effective January 1, 2013 if you are able to present certain United States Military Veteran documentation (original or certified copy issued by the appropriate department/agency) certifying your veteran status you may apply to add a “W” restriction code indicating that you are a U.S. Veteran onto your Maryland driver’s license or identification card (ID card).
 You can add this “W” restriction code when you are processed for a license or ID card Renewal, Correction or New product.